mvac7/MSX_monKEY_Lib/README.md

 ## Description

-Open Source library with functions for show up to 32 monkeys in the screen.
+Open Source library with functions for showing up to 32 monkeys in the screen.

 It uses the functions from the MSX BIOS, so it is designed to create applications in ROM format.